pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 > - `src`       : Scripts used to build, process and attack the dataset.

 > [!WARNING]
-> Reproducing all plots of the paper may requires up to 24 hours of computation from a standard desktop computer.
+> Reproducing all results of the project (not only the plots of the paper) may requires up to 24 hours of computation from a standard desktop computer.

 From every one of the datasets, we can reproduce all the attacks and plots produced during our project using the following steps: